sgranade/twine-twee-language/README.md

 ## Building Your Story

 The extension can turn your story into a playable file.
 It bundles all files in the source directory (default: `src`), combines them with the appropriate story format in the story formats directory (default: `.storyformats`), and creates an `.html` file in the build directory (default: `build`).
-The extension bundles all files [supported by Tweego](http://www.motoslave.net/tweego/docs/#usage-supported-files) except for `.tw2`, `.twee2`, `.htm`, and `.html`.
+The extension bundles all files [supported by Tweego][Tweego files] except for `.tw2`, `.twee2`, `.htm`, and `.html`.

 There are two ways you can build your story.
 One, the extension includes two commands to build the story.
-Open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and begin typing `Twine`.
+Open the [command palette] and begin typing `Twine`.
 The palette will list all commands provided by the extension.
 Select either `Build Game` or `Build Game (test mode)` to build your game.

 ![Build Game Commands](https://raw.githubusercontent.com/sgranade/twine-twee-language/main/images/twine-extension-commands.png)